Kantai Kessen: Japanese planning

 The Japanese Navy's planning for hostilities against the United States until 1941 was essentially defensive.
 It depended upon waiting for the approach of the American fleet into the western Pacific.
 Japan would not carry the war to American shores.
 The Japanese defensive posture was considerably enhanced after World War I by the South Seas Mandate, in which the League of Nations ceded German possessions in the Pacific to Japan.
-Japan built bases upon the these islands from which Japanese air units could sortie forth to scout and inflict damage upon any approaching fleet.
+Japan built bases upon these islands from which Japanese air units could sortie forth to scout and inflict damage upon any approaching fleet.
 The Japanese counted on these island outposts to wear down the approaching American fleet to a level to near parity where the Japanese Combined Fleet would meet them.

 Until the 1920s, the Japanese expected this decisive battle to occur near the Ryukyu Islands just south of Japan and to be conducted by surface forces.
-However, as technology increased, the projected location was moved farther eastward.
+However, as technology advanced, the projected location was moved farther eastward.
 From the mid 1920s to 1940, the line was somewhere between the Bonin Islands (some 540 nautical miles south of Tokyo) and the Mariana Islands.

 According to the first stage of the battle plan, fleet submarines would first be used to weaken the American fleet by 10%, then bombers from land bases and aircraft carriers would inflict another 10% casualties.
 Air strikes launched from carriers would neutralize the American carrier fleet.
 Fast heavy cruisers working with destroyer flotillas would attack the US battleships at night, making use of their long-range Type 93 torpedoes to inflict further losses.
 Now facing a depleted enemy at the limit of his supply chain, this would be the "decisive" stage of the battle, when the battleships of the Combined Fleet, centered on the modern Yamato class, would engage the US battle line.
 Finally, the older battleships would destroy the surviving remnants of the American fleet.